The Real Work Begins in the Privacy of Your Own Heart: A Case for Self-Compassion Before Self-Improvement

 Before you optimize.

-Before you try to do better……..Pause.
+Before you try to do better.

-Take some time to lean into self-compassion.
+Take time to lean into self-compassion.

-Self-compassion isn’t indulgent.
-It’s foundational.
+Self-compassion is not indulgent.
+It is foundational.

-That’s why I recommend beginning with the guided self-compassion meditation.
 Let it be a reset.
-A moment to soften the internal narrative and reconnect with yourself without fixing or forcing.
+A moment to soften the internal narrative and reconnect with yourself.

 Set Intentions for the Whole Person